 Usually, the WalkMe Mobile SDK fetches content from the WalkMe servers whenever the app process starts (whether the app was open in the background or not does not matter, as the operating system usually kills the app process after a few minutes of inactivity).

-If Offline Mode is enabled, the SDK will store the content fetched (campaigns and Goals) on the device for as long as it is configured for.
+If Offline Mode is enabled, the SDK will store the content fetched (campaigns and Goals) on the device and use the stored version whenever the app is started.

-For example, if an app is configured to enable offline support for up to five days, the offline feature requires that the app be started while the device is connected to the internet at least once in every five days, so that content can be fetched and events can be synced back to the server.
+So, for example, if an app is configured to support Offline Mode for up to five days, the offline feature requires that the app be started while the device is connected to the internet at least once in every five days, so that events can be synced back to the server, but the offline campaigns will not expire after 5 days.
+If events are not synced, the analytics data for them will not be available in the dashboards and reports.

 Any image included in a campaign will be downloaded as well and its size will be as uploaded.